wavecommander/panblog/md/posts/interbrain.md

 ## The Interbrain

 Let's revisit that structure of BPUs forming a network.
-If you squint, **this begins to resemble the structure of neurons in the brain**, where neurons become excited and pass on signals as reactions to signals from other close neurons with its own filter and conditions applied.
+If you squint, **this begins to resemble the structure of neurons in the brain**, where neurons become excited and pass on signals as reactions to signals from other close neurons with their own filters and conditions applied.

 Thus, it seems that **the point of this whole "Internet" is to construct a *higher order* brain made up of entire human brains as its neurons and the Internet as its axons**.
 An organ made of complex organisms and distributed across the body of Earth.
 A *brain of brains* built on a network of networks.

-Right now, this brain is not well-developed.
+Right now, this brain is underdeveloped.
 Large cortices of neurons don't communicate with each other because they don't know how to interpret the other's signals, or they misinterpret the other's signals, or the connection between the cortices is damaged, or a connection hasn't been made yet.

-As hinted at above, the nervous system connected to this brain is also in development.
+As hinted above, the nervous system connected to this brain is also in development.
 This brain will be able to remember and react to more and more as its memory and sensory infrastructure is built.

 This brain is confused.
 It needs to wake up from its spell of confusion and put out the fires consuming its body.

-We, the cells of this brain, are too busy trying to not die ourselves that we are often unable to act as a harmonious network and form a coherent thought that spans this great Inter-network.
+We, the cells of this brain, are too busy sustaining ourselves that we are often unable to act as a harmonious network and form a coherent thought that spans this great Inter-network.

 It is not yet conscious of itself, and far far away from being able to understand the nature of its existence.
 Who knows what that even means?
 How is a neuron capable of observing the structure of the entire brain?